ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 making it possible to detect logs that are presenting inconsistent views.

 HTTPS servers supporting the protocol act as STH pools.
+HTTPS clients and
-HTTPS clients, CT auditors and monitors in the possession of STHs should pollinate STH pools by sending STHs to them, and retrieving new STHs to send to other STH pools.
+\[CT auditors and monitors\] in the possession of STHs should pollinate STH pools by sending STHs to them, and retrieving new STHs to send to other STH pools.
 CT auditors and monitors should perform their auditing and monitoring duties by retrieving STHs from pools.